 Freight density isn't only an important factor to consider for shippers.
 For regional carriers, the primary factors that determine freight cost are P&D and dock, since the distance traveled is typically short.
 While freight density is important to regional carriers, it is not viewed as critical.

 However, nationwide LTL carriers view freight density in a different light.
 With much longer routes, LTL carriers are always looking to maximize cube utilization and need to have accurate densities to do so.
 For these carriers, wasted space on the truck is equal to leaving dollars on the table.

 Freight density: Where its role in LTL could be headed.

 A little less than a year ago, our very own Tim Quinn wrote about the United Parcel Service and FedEx's plans to begin using density to determine small package and parcel pricing.
 He talked about the potential of this trend working its way into the LTL shipping industry.

 However, for density-based pricing to take hold, it will require both shippers and carriers to buy in.
 For example, a large shipping customer paying their own freight adopting the new pricing structure could end up pushing more carriers and freight services out of the middle ground and into the corner of supporting the change.
 It will certainly be interesting to see where the LTL industry goes from here.

 Density carries weight figuratively and literally in the LTL shipping industry.
 Only time will tell if its role expands in the near future with the changes that seem to be picking up momentum.

-Freightquote offers the self-service shipping technology that you need to move freight your way and cut costs while doing it.
+Freightquote by C.H.
+Robinson offers the self-service shipping technology that you need to move freight your way and cut costs while doing it.